ibm-cloud-docs/discovery-data/analyzeapi.md

 ## Analyzing a text snippet
 {: #analyzeapi-text}

-You can submit text for analysis as long as you specify the text in JSON format by using syntax like this:
+You can submit text for analysis when you specify the text in JSON format by using syntax like this:

 ```json
 {